Koromix/rygel/README.md

 node test.js ssh debian_i386
 ```

-Each machine is configured to run a SPICE server available locally, which you can use to access the display, using virt-viewer or any other compatible tool.
-Use the `info` command to get the SPICE port.
+Each machine is configured to run a VNC server available locally, which you can use to access the display, using KRDC or any other compatible viewer.
+Use the `info` command to get the VNC port.

 ```sh
 node test.js info debian_x64